microsoft/qlib/docs/component/rl.rst

 ------------
 As a fundamental problem in algorithmic trading, order execution aims at fulfilling a specific trading order, either liquidation or acquirement, for a given instrument.
 Essentially, the goal of order execution is twofold: it not only requires to fulfill the whole order but also targets a more economical execution with maximizing profit gain (or minimizing capital loss).
 The order execution with only one order of liquidation or acquirement is called single-asset order execution.

-Considering stock investment always aim to pursue long-term maximized profits, is usually behaved in the form of a sequential process of continuously adjusting the asset portfolio, execution for multiple orders, including order of liquidation and acquirement, brings more constraints and making the sequence of execution for different orders should be considered, e.g. before executing an order to buy some stocks, we have to sell at least one stock.
+Considering stock investment always aim to pursue long-term maximized profits, is usually manifests as a sequential process of continuously adjusting the asset portfolios, execution for multiple orders, including order of liquidation and acquirement, brings more constraints and making the sequence of execution for different orders should be considered, e.g. before executing an order to buy some stocks, we have to sell at least one stock.
 The order execution with multiple assets is called multi-asset order execution.

 According to the order execution’s trait of sequential decision making, an RL-based solution could be applied to solve the order execution.
 With an RL-based solution, an agent optimizes execution strategy through interacting with the market environment.